danielhusar/js-combiner/Readme.md

 Js-combiner is a simple tool to combine and minify javascript files.
 It can also share server side variables to client side js files.

+## Installation
+Download and place it inside node_moudles.
+Or use npm: npm install js-combiner.
+Tested only under express.

 # Usage

 file: app.js